Republican Network for Unity: History

 The organisation was originally known as the "Ex-POWs and Concerned Republicans against RUC/PSNI & MI5".
-This group was formed by ex-republican prisoners and combatants who opposed the decision by Sinn Fein to support policing structures in Northern Ireland such as the PSNI.
+This group was formed by ex-republican prisoners and combatants who opposed the decision by Sinn Féin to support policing structures in Northern Ireland such as the PSNI.
 The group re-organized in 2008, changing its name to "Republican Network for Unity".
 It held its first Ard Fheis in Derry City that year and elected local republican Danny McBrearty as its first national chairman, along with Tony "TC" Catney as a national organiser and Carl Reilly as "6 county co-ordinator".
 The party was subsequently involved in campaigns including opposition to plans to introduce water meters and anti-political policing and support for republican prisoners and their families.

 By late 2011 the group moved into more community-based politics and believed that electoral politics should be explored.
 After a motion put forward by the then leadership, RNU agreed to reconstitute as a political party and in October 2013, it registered as a political party with the electoral commission NI and moved from being a pressure group.
 This coincided with the release of their documents "standing outside the peace process" and "revolutionary Republicanism".
 RNU is opposed to the Good Friday Agreement because it believes that it usurps Irish sovereignty and entrenches Irish partition.
 RNU opposes the PSNI, which it sees as a continuation of the disbanded Royal Ulster Constabulary and the first stage of protection of an illegal state.

 In 2015 a number of senior members of RNU were arrested by the PSNI, including then RNU Chairman Carl Reilly who was accused of being the Belfast commander of ONH.
 Reilly was charged with directing terrorism and being a member of a proscribed organisation.